0xCB-dev/docs.keeb.supply/content/re-gret/assembly/index.md

 Before soldering the controller onto the PCB you should check if the correct firmware is on there.

-The board comes with a precompiled zmk firmware found <a href="https://files.keeb.supply/firmware/Re-gret/" >here<a> based on the official Re-Gret ZMK module.
+The board comes with a precompiled zmk firmware found <a href="https://files.keeb.supply/firmware/Re-gret/" >here<a>, which is based on the official Re-Gret ZMK module.
 You'll have to set up a ZMK user repo to modify your keymap.
 Intructions on how to do that are available <a href="https://zmk.dev/docs/user-setup" >here<a>.
 After that configure the Re-gret ZMK module following <a href="https://github.com/rschenk/zmk-keyboard-re-gret" >this<a>.
-And instructions on how to flash a controller are available [here]({{< ref "/basics/firmware/flashing" >}}).<br>
+Instructions on how to flash a controller are available [here]({{< ref "/basics/firmware/flashing" >}}).<br>

 Solder the controller to the headers now using the MillMax pins.
 Instructions on how to do that can be found [here]({{< ref "/basics/soldering/promicro#ic-hotswap-sockets" >}}).
 When you have the PCB in front of you, the USB port should go to the top of the PCB.
 You should see the metal shield of the controller, when it is sitting on the PCB.
 ![seeed-ble-pcb](pcb-nrf.png)